 Image by BluEyedA73 via Flickr

-There are different kinds of boating options in Kerala, and banana boating is one of them.
+There are different kinds of boating options, as part of water Sports in Kerala and banana boating is one of them.
 A banana boat is an inflated boat that’s shaped like a banana.
 It takes you on a ride along the shoreline on a boat.
 The banana boat is pulled at a high speed by a speedboat.
 The boat goes along, bouncing along the waves, making it all the more thrilling.
 It is a different experience and can be enjoyed at Payyambalam Beach in Kannur.
 It is a short ride, but definitely worth the experience.
 You can enjoy banana boat rides at Kochi and Kovalam too.

 Image by Wusel007 via Wikimedia